brain-score/sample-model-submission/README.md

 1. Create a new python environment
 2. Go to the project root and call pip install .
-3. Run our checks by executing the main method in either BaseModel.py or BrainModel.py, depending on which you use When the checks run without errors and no further changes your project can be installed on our system.
+3. Run our checks by executing the main method in either `BaseModel.py` or `BrainModel.py`, depending on which you use When the checks run without errors and no further changes your project can be installed on our system.
 Note: Please double check file loading paths and change them to relative paths.
 You can NOT rely on the process root being the same as it is for the checks.
-To avoid problems please work with paths, relative to the current module: os.path.join(os.path.dirname(__file__), '/sth/model_weights.tar')
+To avoid problems please work with paths, relative to the current module: `os.path.join(os.path.dirname(__file__), '/sth/model_weights.tar')`
 When your project can be successfully installed, you can submit the project by creating a zip file.
 The file has to contain the projects root directory as a single entry, e.g. as follows:
 ```bash